GuiMeteorology/GuiMeteorology/README.md

 ## Hi there, I'm Guilherme 👋

-- 🔭 I'm a meteorologist working in research and coding in atmospheric sciences
+- 🔭 I'm a meteorologist from Brazil working in research and coding in atmospheric sciences
 - 📫 How to reach me: guilherme.almeida_santos@usp.br

 <!--